-I do a little more explaining than a lot of written patterns I have seen do, but I appreciate explanations when trying to learn something, and I hope you do to.
+I do a little more explaining than a lot of written patterns I have seen do, but I appreciate explanations when trying to learn something, and I hope you do too.

 This pattern can also be used to make rags, which is what you end up with before crocheting the two pieces together to make the potholder.
-You can adjust the width by adding or removing chains at the start, or make it longer by adding rows.
-You can also follow the pattern, but remove chains and rows, and make a little pot scrubber.
+You can adjust the width by adding or removing chains at the start or make it longer by adding rows.
+You can also follow the pattern, remove chains and rows, and make a small pot scrubber.
 Just make sure you are using 100% Cotton yarn for these things.

 Cotton is more durable.
-Acrylic will stretch, and not return to its original form, and I personally don’t like the way it feels wet.
-Cotton will stretch when wet, but return to its form better than other material.
-You can use blends if you want, but I prefer 100% Cotton.
+Acrylic will stretch and not return to its original form, and I personally don’t like the way it feels wet.
+Cotton will stretch when wet but return to its form better than other materials.
+You can use blends, but I prefer 100% Cotton.

-You can find yarn specific for making wash cloths, which would work for this, but most of the time, products cost more when tailored to specific purposes.
+You can find yarn specific for making washcloths, which would work for this, but most of the time, products cost more when tailored to specific purposes.
 I use Peaches & Creme 100% Cotton yarn from Walmart.
-A 2 oz. skein where I live in east Texas is under $2.
-A large cone of it is a little over $8, so it is very affordable.
+A 2 oz. skein where I live in East Texas, is under $2.
+A large cone is a little over $8, which is very affordable.
 If you can find it locally, you will more than likely save money.
 Amazon had the same cones of yarn for almost $11, so check your local shops before resorting to the internet.
-You would be surprised what you may find.
+You will be surprised by what you may find.

 Abbreviations used: